Sh1v4nk/DiscordChatBot/README.md

 1. Go to the Discord Developer Portal and select your bot application.

-2. Under the "OAuth2" section, select "URl Generator" than checkmark "bot" from Scopes section and give access according to your choice.
+2. In the "OAuth2" section, choose the "URL Generator" option.
+Then, place a checkmark next to "bot" in the Scopes section.
+For access permissions, I recommend selecting "Read Messages/View Channels."

 3. Copy the generated OAuth2 URL and paste it into your browser.
 Choose a server to invite the bot.